ricston-git/blog-contacts-app/README.md

 I will eventually come round to writing the blog post I initially had in mind (this one just kind of developed while trying to go for something else).
 Tune in again next time for yet another module we'll be adding to this project :)

-We will go through setting up a front-end module using [Yeoman](http://yeoman.io/) (using the backbone generator) - build our project with Grunt from Maven and depend on our shiny new front-end module from our contacts-app-server.
+Next time we will be going through setting up a front-end module using [Yeoman](http://yeoman.io/) (using the backbone generator) - build our project with Grunt from Maven and depend on our shiny new front-end module from our contacts-app-server.

 Until next time :)